Data storage company Box expected to be valued at up to $1.55 billion

-Online data storage provider Box Inc expects its initial public offering to be priced at $11-$13 per share, valuing the company at up to $1.55 billion (1.02 billion pounds).
+Online data storage provider Box Inc IPO-BOX.N expects its initial public offering to be priced at $11-$13 per share, valuing the company at up to $1.55 billion.

 U.S. IPOs raised about $93 billion last year, the highest since 2000.